kpagacz/elv/README.md

 ### Getting the session token - **IMPORTANT**

 You will need to [log into Advent of Code](https://adventofcode.com/2022/auth/login).
 AoC site sends the session token back to you using cookies.
-You need to inspect the cookies and get the value of the one named `session`.
+So you need to inspect the cookies and get the one named `session` value.
 This is your session token you can use with `elv`.
-The session token is valid for about a month, so remember to get another one, once the old one expires.
+The session token is valid for about a month, so remember to get another once the old one expires.

 If you do not get the session token, you will not be able to interact with Advent of Code API using `elv`.